antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 The main component I'm using is the microcontroller [ATtiny1614](https://www.microchip.com/wwwproducts/en/ATTINY1614).
 It will allow me to program my inputs and outputs needed to run my project.

-As outputs, I've 4 LEDs that are used to visualize the time passing by and the interactions with the pomodoro timer.
+As outputs, I have 4 LEDs that are used to visualize the time passing by and the interactions with the pomodoro timer.
-As inputs, I've to 2 switches (buttons) that allow me to start/pause/resume/reset the timer.
+As inputs, I have to 2 switches (buttons) that allow me to start/pause/resume/reset the timer.

 I also need 6 resistor (one for each of the inputs/outputs), a capacitor, a FTDI header (to be able to communicate with the boards), a UPDI header (to program the board).